dmauser/webapp-cdn-sample/README.md

 # Sample CDN WebApp

-Static site image content is royalty free and available for any use through Pexels, see credits.txt but has been modifed to include:
+Static site image content is royalty free and available for any use through Pexels, see credits.txt but has been modified to include:

 1) Desktop site with full size images.
 2) Mobile site with compressed size images.